qualityshepherd/brine/assets/posts/southern_coast.md

 **0406 Ruined Shrine** Three weathered stone pillars rise from marshy ground—all that remains of a small temple.
 Rusted weapons hang from each pillar, swaying in the breeze.
 A leather pouch lies half-buried nearby.

 **0407 Aware Wolf** Buzzards circle a half-eaten goat wearing a silver bell (6s).
-Nearby, a naked slender man with dark curly hair sleeps in a thicket, his body splattered with blood'. **Zander** (`Werewolf, Accommodating, Haunted`) will claim to be searching for a lost dog.
+Nearby, a naked slender man with dark curly hair sleeps in a thicket, his body splattered with blood'. **Zander** (`Moonstruck, Charming, Haunted`) will claim to be searching for a lost dog.
 His pack only hunts at night.
-He speaks to a dead friend.
+He speaks to a dead friend, Jack.

 **0408.1 The Mirage Merchant** A caravan shifts appearance with each encounter—sometimes ornate, sometimes humble.
 The merchant gives random names and never looks the same twice.
 He or she sells trinkets claiming magical effects at twilight.
 The merchant's shape-changing amulet is real but only 1 in 6 of their wares are.